 If you’re not absolutely certain that you could cover these potential costs, you need motorcycle insurance.
 Shopping for insurance may be a frustrating task, but sorting through the mess of an uninsured accident is far more arduous.
 For more information on the insurance requirements in your area, visit the Department of Insurance website.

 What Options for Motorcycle Insurance Are There?

-Motorcycle insurance covers any vehicle that is considered a motorcycle.
+Motorcycle insurance covers any vehicle that is considered a motorcycle, such as a sport bike.
 This does not include e-bikes, mopeds and scooters, or dirt bikes.

-Your options for the type of motorcycle insurance you purchase vary depending on your state.
+Your options for the type of insurance you purchase vary by state.
 Some states have coverage minimums that differ from others.
 Perhaps you live in a state that doesn’t require insurance, but you plan on traveling to a state that does.

 Confused about what you might need?
 Our agents would be happy to help you sift through the various requirements to figure out exactly what coverage would best suit you!